Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 He let the silence sit for just long enough, then duck-nodded toward the pyre.

 "A Mother-Supreme," he began, "Is tasked with many responsibilities.
 She is a leader both temporal and spiritual.
 She is a guide, a teacher, a care-giver and sometimes a source of stern discipline.
-She is, indeed, a *mother.* The mother of mothers, and thus mother to all the Gao… and in that sense, Mother-Supreme Yulna can rest easy knowing that she succeeded.
-Without her…"
+She is, indeed, a *mother.* The mother of mothers, and thus mother to all the Gao... and in that sense, Mother-Supreme Yulna can rest easy knowing that she succeeded.
+Without her..."

 He paused, then swept his staff around at all the gathered Gao.
 "You are alive because of her decision.
 Our *people* are alive because of her wisdom and vision.
 When she saw what the Gao truly needed, she had the courage to give it to us.
 Yulna, in our time of need, was mother to our *future."*

 He lowered the staff and rested his hands on it. "...Hers was a life characterized by pain," he said, more softly.
 "Both of the mundane, physical sort, but also more intimate.
 She lost Sisters, and close friends, and cubs.
 She lost friendships.
 And always she kept her head up, her back straight, and her eyes clear.
-She was an example I will strive to emulate for the rest of my time… As should we all."
+She was an example I will strive to emulate for the rest of my time...
+As should we all."

 The gathered mourners made assorted gestures of agreement.
 Gyotin duck-nodded, and concluded his speech.